dlhaar/song_recommender/README.md

 # Spotifind - Song Recommendation App

 Spotifind provides Spotify song recommendations based on user song input.

-The app was built with Streamlit and can be found (here)[https://songrecommender.streamlit.app/].
+The app was built with Streamlit and can be found [here](https://songrecommender.streamlit.app/).

-Spotifind v1. was built with (Arya Sheth)[https://github.com/aryasheth119/Song_recommender]
+Spotifind v1. was built with [Arya Sheth](https://github.com/aryasheth119/Song_recommender) as part of our participation in the Ironhack bootcamp.